groovydev/twitter-bootstrap-grails-plugin/README.md

 # Including the resources with Asset-Pipeline plugin

-The recommended way is to use the asset-pipeline plugin (minimal 0.1.7).
+The recommended way is to use the [asset-pipeline plugin](http://grails.org/plugin/asset-pipeline) (minimal 0.1.7).
 It is the default since Grails 2.4.0 and replaces the resources plugin.

 To include your bootstrap resources add the following to your application's css or js file.

-Javascript (application.js):
+Javascript `grails-app/assets/javascripts/application.js`:
 ```javascript
 //= require bootstrap

 console.log("My javascript goes here");
 ```

-Stylesheet (CSS: application.css):
+Stylesheet `grails-app/assets/javascripts/application.css`:
 ```css
 /*
 *= require bootstrap